WEEE Categorization

 2. Screens, monitors, and devices with large displays

-The choice of category determines the amount of fees, the type of guarantee to be deposited, and the logistical requirements for collection.
-Incorrect registration can result in sanctions by the ear foundation or competition warnings.
+The choice of category determines the amount of the fees, the type of security deposit required, and the logistical requirements for pickup.

-Are you unsure about how to classify your products?
-ECOPV-EU GmbH will help you to accurately classify your device types to ensure legally compliant WEEE registration.
+Are you unsure how to classify your products?
+ECOPV-EU GmbH can help you accurately classify your equipment types to ensure legally compliant WEEE registration.

 Contact